 In order to better understand stakeholder views, including whether the existing process should be changed, Conference staff developed a short questionnaire soliciting feedback on SSA's existing regulations and policy guidance for subjective symptoms and claimant credibility evaluation.
-This questionnaire was distributed to two prominent claimant representative organizations-the National Association of Disability Representatives (NADR) and the National Organization of Social Security Claimants' Representatives (NOSSCR)-and two ALJ organizations-the Association of Administrative Law Judges (AALJ) and the Federal Administrative Law Judges Conference (FALJC)-as well as the National Association of Disability Examiners (NADE) and the American Bar Association (ABA).

-responses are included as an attachment to this report in Appendix G: Stakeholder Questionnaire Responses.
+This questionnaire was distributed to two prominent claimant representative organizations-the National Association of Disability Representatives (NADR) and the National Organizations-the Association of Administrative Law Judges (AALJ)433 and the Federal Administrative Law Judges Conference (FALJC)434-as well as the National Association of Disability Examiners (NADE) and the American Bar Association (ABA).
+Organizational responses are included as an attachment to this report in Appendix G: Stakeholder Questionnaire Responses.
 We are grateful for the participation and feedback of each of these organizations.